OCREconomicsExam Board Revision

 Master OCR Economics Market Failure using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Market failure occurs when the allocation of goods and services by a free market is not efficient.
-This can lead to a net loss of economic welfare, where resources are not used optimally.
+This can lead to a net loss of economic welfare, where resources are not used optimally, resulting in overproduction or underproduction of goods.

 Key Concepts